tectonic-typesetting/tectonic/README.md

 *A standalone TeX typesetting engine, powered by TeXLive and XeTeX.*

-Tectonic is [TeX](https://en.wikipedia.org/wiki/TeX) processer provided as a reusable library.
+Tectonic is a [TeX](https://en.wikipedia.org/wiki/TeX) processer provided as a reusable library.
 The goal of Tectonic is to provide a *standalone* TeX/LaTeX engine that can be embedded anywhere, bringing the power of TeX typesetting to any application that needs it.
 It is forked from the